 While it’s not hard to beat Cialis or Finasteride from a branding perspective, this new breed of telemedicine startups is investing a ton in their own brand image.
 Like Hubble contacts did, most work with high-end design agency to craft the perfect look, feel, and voice for their audience.

 Note that these niched-down brands tend to focus on lower-risk prescription categories with cheap generics.
 No one has created a DTC telemedicine brand for blood pressure medication, for instance.
 Well, not yet, anyway… When that day comes, you can expect a sleek modern website.

 Although there’s plenty of red tape around advertising prescription meds, new direct to consumer telemedicine brands are pushing the limits of paid media.
 Given the stickiness of their subscription offerings (high recurring revenue without high churn), these startups are willing to pay a lot to acquire new customers, shelling out buckets of venture-raised cash on social media ads, SEM, affiliate programs, and offline channels like radio, TV, and billboards.
-If you visit a DTC telemedicine brand’s site, don’t be surprised if you start seeing their ads everywhere!
+If you visit a D2C telemedicine brand’s site, don’t be surprised if you start seeing their ads everywhere!

-Again, DTC telemedicine startups understand that Rx customers have a high lifetime value (LTV).
+Again, D2C telemedicine startups understand that Rx customers have a high lifetime value (LTV).
 Offering an appealing free trial is an effective way of drawing more people in the door.
 A “first month free” (or heavily discounted trial period) is almost universal among modern telemedicine brands.
 Check out the examples below:

 We already mentioned how telemedicine startups have first focused on lower-risk drugs, but another common theme is a. focus on more embarrassing or taboo health conditions, often sexual or mental in nature.
 For men that means conditions like ED and baldness.
 For women, menstruation and acne.
 A major thesis behind this is that: